23. The Bohr Model (1).

 Bohr’s electron orbits / Energy levels.

-2] The energy levels are quantized – The electrons can travel in a certain discrete set of orbits only, at a set of distances from the nucleus with specific energies.
-Thus, energy levels in an atom are quantized i.e they can only take certain discrete values of energy.
+Similarly, Niels Bohr proposed that electrons occupy certain discrete orbits.
+The orbits are at specific distance from the nucleus and have specific energies.
+Thus, the energy levels in an atom are quantised i.e they can only take certain discrete values of energy.
 The electron can occupy only these specific energy levels and cannot appear anywhere between these levels.

 To understand quantization, we could think of a ladder.